ljor/sown-app-backend/README.md

 ## Installation

-Inside your python virtual environment, install with pip:
+Inside this directory and in your python virtual environment, install with pip:

 ```
 $ pip install -r requirements.txt